Skip to main content

 If you’d negotiate two things separately at the table, they’re two Topics.
 Working hours and Overtime compensation might be one Topic if you always negotiate them together; otherwise split them.

 The Fallback is the wording you’d actually accept under pressure, not what you’d hope for.
-Templates that pretend “Acceptable or nothing” produce too many high-risk topics on real contracts.
+Playbooks that pretend “Starting position or nothing” produce too many high-risk topics on real contracts.

 “The clause is reasonable” is aspirational.
 “Notice period is at least 30 days” is testable.
 Libra needs the testable kind.